 Think before you act

 Be wary of free online offers that implore you to act immediately, promise something that sounds too good to be true or that ask for personal information.
-Your personal privacy should be worth more than the promise of something you can’t live without.
+Your personal data privacy should be worth more than the promise of something you can’t live without.

 The effects of our digital footprint expand much more than we realize.
 Take steps today to ensure your data stays private.